diztinct-glenn/python-django-lesson/README.md

 ```python
 from django.conf.urls import include # this allows us to use the include function for our url declaration
 ```
 `include()` allows you to include a list of URLs from another module(app).
-You can pass the method the variable name or a path to the default urlpatterns variable.
+You can pass the function the variable name or a path to the default urlpatterns variable.

 We'll also need to add a url path to the `urlpatterns` list for our newly created url in the specific App's folder.
 Here's an example:
 ```python
 url(r'^data/', include('data.urls'))
 ```

+###